chips-blockchain/bet/docs/protocol/tx_types.md

-There are two types of transactions happen during the game:
+There are various types of transactions happen during the game and based on the context we classify them into three types
-1. Payin_tx
+* Payin_tx
-2. Payout_tx
+* Dust tx's to record game moves

-The data part of these two tx's are different from each other.
-We see the differences in data part of tx's as follows:
+* Payout_tx

-Payin_tx
+#### Payin_tx
 At the time of joining the table player locks funds at msig address owned by cashier nodes and this locking tx is called as payin_tx.
 The data part of this tx contains the enough info needed by the cashier node to resolve any disputes raised by the player.

 Any payin_tx's which are unspent are the indication that game didn't progressed successfully.
 The payin_tx's which are specific to the player node can be retrieved from the player local DB as follows: